Erin Field is on your side if you have been charged with domestic violence in the state of Connecticut.

 What is the Difference Between a Protective Order and a Restraining Order?

-A restraining order differs from a protective order in that restraining orders are civil and can be issued without the accused person being arrested.
+A restraining order differs from a protective order in that restraining orders are civil and can be issued without the accused person being arrested whereas a protective order is what issues after a person is arrested due to a domestic criminal offense.

 What is a Standing Criminal Protective Order?

-A standing criminal protective order is a form of punishment against the defendant who has been convicted of certain crimes of violence against a family or household member.
+A standing criminal restraining order is a form of punishment against the defendant who has been convicted of certain crimes of violence against a family or household member.

 Connecticut courts may issue standing criminal protective orders, in addition to any sentence of incarceration, against people convicted of the following crimes committed against a family or household member: